arnemorken/anyvista/README.md

 # Download

 The library is currently in the last stages of development, but as this project does not have any funding, work is somewhat sporadic.
-To speed up development, conmsider making a contribution:
+To speed up development, consider making a contribution:

 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=EZGCG4XQER5KQ)